Shabbat at PSJC

 Both Friday night and Saturday morning services include a d’var Torah (word of Torah), in the form of a sermon and/or discussion, and end with a communal Kiddush, which is a time to enjoy a nosh, meet new people and schmooze - If you are new to the congregation, please introduce yourself to the rabbi and a member of the congregation, and if you’re already a member of the congregation, please introduce yourself to someone new!
 Friday night services are approximately one hour long and begin at 6:30 in winter and 7:30 in summer, and Saturday morning services start at 10:00 AM and generally end at 12:30PM.
 Once a month, after Shabbat morning services and Kiddush, we have a "Shabbat Schmooze" pot-luck gathering at the home of a member, to provide more opportunities to enjoy the Shabbat day together and to get to know one another better (see the Events Section for schedules).

-On one Friday night each month services are led by Cantor Judy Ribnick, and all other services are led by PSJC members.
-On the first Friday night of each month we have a Lev Tahor (pure heart) service.
-The goal of Lev Tahor is to bring together different voices from our community to create a joyous, musical, moving, shared experience - whether or not you know the words or the tunes, everyone is welcome to join.
+The goal of the Lev Tahor service is to bring together different voices from our community to create a joyous, musical, moving, shared experience - whether or not you know the words or the tunes, everyone is welcome to join.
 We sit in concentric circles and harmonize together with our lay-led, all sung Kabbalat Shabbat.
 Together, we also learn a little – between the parts of the Service, reading quotes from diverse sources, ranging from rabbinic scholars to W.C.
 Fields – and learn a little more, at programs during the meal, featuring a range of authors and scholars.

 Saturday Morning Services